cbuchart/operating_systems_lectures/src/AssistanceBots/README.md

 - Source code and build instructions shall be sent through ADI before December 1st, 2021 at 23:59:59 UTC+1.
 You can modify your submission until that deadline, but no submissions will be accepted after that.
 Only one member of the team should upload the project.
 - The submission must be a zip file containing the source code, project files, and a document listing the members of the group, build instructions and a brief explanation of your bot.
 Include please a brief description of your bot and what it supposed to do.
 Do not include binaries, nor temporary build files.
 - Questions about the project will be accepted up to 48h before the deadline.
 Any last minute question may not be answered.
+- There will be a face-to-face session dedicated to questions about the project, scheduled on November 11th, 2021.
 - The application will be tested against a group of input files, some of them hidden to you.
 You will receive some sample input/output pairs for testing, but take in mind in may not cover all the possible cases, and that final input files may stress your application with large notes, many tags/mentions/dates, etc.
 - Your bot will be tested manually.
 - Your application can be 32 or 64 bits, but test both to check which one is more efficient.